fallenapollonian/fallenapollonian.github.io/articles/economic-growth.md

 Inheritance taxation can reduce wealth inequality.
 It has been argued that it leads to businesses, particularly small businesses, going bankrupt due to inheritances following taxation being insufficient to continue a business.
 However, heirs are generally poorer at managing businesses so inheritance taxation can help reduce skills-capital mismatch [(OECD, 2021)](https://www.oecd-ilibrary.org/taxation/inheritance-taxation-in-oecd-countries_6315055c-en).

+## Zoning

+In most places, housing costs are close to the marginal physical costs of new construction, meaning that physical costs in most cases have little to do with relatively high prices.
+Zoning has instead been found to be consistently associated with decreased affordability [(Glaeser & Gyourko, 2002;](https://www.nber.org/system/files/working_papers/w8835/w8835.pdf)  [Calder, 2017)](https://www.cato.org/policy-analysis/zoning-land-use-planning-housing-affordability).

 </div>